-The Company is expecting to see strong performance from SSDC as it has finished curriculum updates, streamlined operations, and grew international students market.
-As well, the Canadian Education Regulatory Environment will complete its changes and provide more certainty.
+The Company is expecting to see strong performance from SSDC as it has finished curriculum updates, streamlined operations, and has grown the international students market.
+SSDC has also opened a new School of Trades in Burnaby, BC in the recent fiscal quarter to offer full construction electrician training.
+As well, the Province of British Columbia is expected to complete changes to its requirements and provide more certainty.
 Acsenda School of Management has completed its accreditation review and received Ministry approval for license renewal for another five years.

-GEA, a subsidiary of the Company, has signed over 80 agreements to recruit foreign students for public and private schools in the kindergarten, primary, secondary, career colleges and university sectors.
-GEA has grown substantially in less than a year from a start up with high profit margin.
+GEA, a subsidiary of the Company, has signed over 100 agreements to recruit foreign students for public and private schools in the kindergarten, primary, secondary, career colleges and university sectors.
+GEA has grown substantially from a start up to an established business with a high profit margin.
 GEA is expecting to add more partner schools to widen its coverage while demand for its services and expertise is increasing rapidly from foreign students wishing to study in North America.

-The flow of foreign students enrolled in the Company's schools, as well as 80+ alliance schools serviced by GEA, will be directed to the Company's new subsidiary, GEC to satisfy students' accommodation needs.
+The flow of foreign students enrolled in the Company's schools, as well as 100+ alliance schools serviced by GEA, will be directed to the Company's subsidiary, GEC, to satisfy students' accommodation needs.
 GEC was established as a student housing investment and management arm.
 Student housing for foreign students will be built under the oversight of, and will be managed by, GEC, adding a further downstream service for international students.
-Memorandum of Understanding and/or Purchase and Sale Agreements have been signed with Vancouver developers to build an education super centre attached with a student hotel, and student housing apartments in Metro Vancouver nearby Skytrain stations.
-In addition, the Company has received many proposals from real estate developers to cooperate by using their lands, and proposals from schools wishing to establish arrangements with GEC so that the schools can better service their students' accommodation needs.
-The Company is in the process of assessing the viability of these potential sites and working closely with various public and private schools, colleges and universities to fulfill their needs.
+Memorandum of Understanding and/or Purchase and Sale Agreements have been signed with Vancouver developers to build an education super centre attached with a student hotel, and student housing apartments in Metro Vancouver nearby Skytrain (subway) stations.
+In addition, the Company has received many proposals from real estate developers offering their lands, and proposals from schools wishing to establish arrangements with GEC so that the schools can better service their students' accommodation needs.
+The Company is assessing the viability of these potential sites and working closely with various public and private schools, colleges and universities to fulfill their needs.

-The aggregated construction budget for these projects is approximately \$500 million.
+The aggregated construction budget for these projects is approximately \$1 billion over several years.
 The Company is in negotiation with accredited and institutional investors to co-invest in each project in partnership with GEC, thereby reducing the amount of capital required from the Company.
 Commercial financing will be sought in lieu of diluting GEC's ownership in each project, and vendor financing is also expected in some cases.
-These projects will create approximately 5,000 beds and 100,000 square feet of commercial office space available for lease to educational institutions and education service companies from around the world wishing to establish a physical presence at North America's first education super centre.
+These projects will create approximately 5,000 beds, and will also create approximately and 100,000 square feet of commercial office space available for lease to educational institutions and education service companies from around the world wishing to establish a physical presence at North America's first education super centre.